syncfusion-content/wpf-docs/wpf/Docking/Overview.md

 **ContextMenu** : Provides support to the built-in context menu option for float, close, pin and tab docking windows or child.

-**Drag providers** : Provides support for various styles of drag providers.
+**Window Dragging** : Provides support for various styles of window dragging like border, shadow and content dragging.

 **Tooltip** : Provides the tooltip support for all default buttons and docking window header.